Berupor/Google-Calendar-Analytics/README.md

 - Extract events from your Google Calendar
 - Compute the total duration of events in a specified time range
-- Visualize the duration of events in a pie chart, bar chart, or line chart
+- Visualize the duration of events in a pie chart, bar chart, line chart and more
 - Limit the number of events displayed in the charts
 - Wide chart customization.
 For example, dark mode and transparent background

 ## Usage

 To use the Google Calendar Analytics program, first install the dependencies by running the following command:

 ```bash